-I can offer you my suggestions throughout this blog, and give you some food for thought, but only you can decide what your anxiety is to YOU.
 However, I do want you to at least make sure that the relationship you have with your anxiety is working for you.

 - If you are in a victim role and you are not getting any further along in your recovery months or years later, its time to consider another perspective.